The pen may be mightier, but mustn't forget the sword.

 So many of you proclaim it, so many of you adore and applaud its notion, yet take heed—especially you, Progressives—this word is no safe synonym for good.
 We who grew up in an unprecedented period of peaceful growth seem to take for granted that this world marches forward relatively unencumbered—after all, we have watched the birth and boom of the tech age, carrying with it exponential gains in the accumulation of knowledge and accomplishment, all in the steadily lengthening record of history.
 Some of us claim we've fought our last wars, and the future harbors no more need for the sword.
 But there is another direction of change, a fork in our road at every step; one which our grandparents and their grandparents knew and feared, one which was as constant a companion as progress.

 History’s rhyme scheme is blatant yet somehow a surprise to us this past scant decade as we backslide ever quicker into the bloody, ashen hole our forebears climbed out of a century ago.
-Our resilience has declined generation by generation, and in this land of milk and honey hard-won by our forebears, we've grown discontent.
+Our resilience has declined generation by generation, and in this land of milk and honey hard-won by our fathers, we've grown discontent.
 First we rebelled against our parents, then the state.
 Finally, we revolted against God Himself.
 In the vast and gaping darkness left behind, through the oppressive silence, once again the honey-laced words of an old tempter have found and permeated every crack in our neglected foundation.
 Ravenous after his decades-long hibernation he has begun devouring our unguarded souls at a disastrous rate.
 This tempter goes by many names—Marx being perhaps the most recent—and he walks among us ever-more openly, celebrated in our corrupted centers of knowledge, forgiven of his past atrocities through sheer willful ignorance.

 We've forgotten the Bolsheviks.
 We've forgotten the Red Guard.
 Now it's nearly too late.